 And, if you're all rosé-d out give Riesling a try.
 Milne describes it as, "the little black dress of grapes."
 It ranges anywhere from bone dry, to acidic, and sweet — making it an ideal pairing to just about any food or season (much like rosé!)

 "When I think of summer wines, I think of something that I can drink on a porch all day or in the park, having a picnic with friends.
 It should be refreshing!"
 Milne's reminds us that refreshing wines are not solely rosé inclusive or red exclusive, what matters instead is defining your particular summer flavor profile.
-We have nine bottles ahead that cover a range of Milne's suggestions, so scroll on to choose your own — and get set to sip it on any of the sunny porch, park, or picnic occasions to come.
+We have nine bottles ahead that cover a range of Milne's suggestions, so scroll on to choose your own — and get set to sip it on the remaining sunny porch, park, or picnic occasions.